MituuZ/convo-forge/readme.md

 ## Configuration

-You can configure your sllama by creating and modifying TOML configuration located at `~/.sllama.toml`/ `%USERPROFILE%\.sllama.toml`.
+You can configure your cforge by creating and modifying TOML configuration located at `~/.cforge.toml`/ `%USERPROFILE%\.cforge.toml`.

 An example toml populated with the default values.